Hurricane Preparedness In Bonita Springs

 - Get your prescription medications filled so you have at a minimum a 14 day supply.

-- Get enough water for each person in your household to have a gallon per day for a weeks.
+- Get enough water for each person in your household to have a gallon per day for up to two weeks.

-- Cash talks, suckers walk.
+- Cash talks!
 Go to the bank and get cash.
 The Visa card machine is electric and power may go out.

 - Flashlights, candles, Sterno, battery powered radio or TV.